sp4ce-cowboy/AquAlarm/README.md

 ### Software & Electronics
 Powering the entire system, the Arduino is connected to a I2C 2x16 LCD board, a buzzer, an LED light system, a potentiometer, and a button.
 The potentiometer can be used to set the time of the alarm.

 The code running on the Arduino board can be found in [this](https://github.com/sp4ce-cowboy/AquAlarm/blob/main/aqualarm/aqualarm.ino) file.
-The dependencies for driving the LCD display and providing for offline low level time and date functions are also included.
+The dependencies for driving the LCD display and providing for offline low level time and date functions are also included in this repo as C++ header files.

 ## Usage
 1. The user positions the device pointing towards them, and sets the alarm before going to bed.